syKevinPeng/game_sale_analysis/README.md

 **Process the merged dataset**
 First we drop rows with missing values in the columns "Developer" and "Genre", and reset the index.
-We create a new column "Sales_Ranking" referring to a new category, when a game has over 10 million sales, its Sales_Ranking is 4, a game with 5-10 million sales has a Sales_Ranking of 3, a game with 1-5 million sales has a Sales_Ranking of 2, a game with sales lower than 1 million will have Sales_Ranking of 1.
+It is obvious to predict sales as numerical data but we have the accuracy concern(we will see accuracy in the **Result Analysis and Demonstration** section) since the data may not demonstrate a strong linear trend.
+Therefore, we hope to predict it as categorical data: sale score is divided into 4 categories.
+Games in ">10" category are expected to sell so greate that its name will left in history -- Grand Theft Auto, Pokemon, Call of duty and etc. You name it.
+Games in "5-10" category are sold less than the top ones, but they are still great games.
+"5-1" games are good games. there are still large amount of customer want to put them into their gaming library.
+The rest of games can be put into "1-0" categories.
+We respect the efforts that game developers put into them but they are relatively niche.

 For data analysis, we need to convert categorical variable to numerical variable.
 We choose to use label encoding on the three categories, "Genre", "ESRB_Rating" and "Developer" because it is easier to process numerical values in data analysis than processing string values.
 Since the total number of developers is large and we will use "Genre" in data visualization, we will process "Developer" and "Genre" later.
 To create the dataframe for data analysis, we need to drop columns that we will not use, which are 'Name', 'PAL_Sales', 'JP_Sales', 'Other_Sales', 'Critic_Score'.
   Also, we will normalize the numerical values in the columns "Global_Sales" and "NA_Sales" by using the sklearn.preprocessing module.